California has recorded more than 5,000 COVID-19 deaths

-SAN FRANCISCO (AP) - California has recorded more than 5,000 COVID-19 deaths as cases continue to climb in several parts of the state.
+California has recorded more than 5,000 COVID-19 deaths as cases continue to climb in several parts of the state.

 On Sunday, the state Department of Public Health reported 148,855 confirmed cases of the coronavirus and 5,063 deaths since the beginning of the pandemic.